AbhaBarge/AbhaBarge/README.md

 </p>

-- 🔭 I’m currently working on an investment portfolio (educational) app as a college project.
 - 🌱 I’m currently learning about artificial intelligence.
 - ⚡ I am proficient in Java and Python.
 I was officially in national top 2.5% in Google Girl Hackathon, India 2023 and have won multiple coding competitions.
 Currently part of SWE's Global CLI program.
 - ✨ I also know HTML-5, Javascript, CSS, C, Lisp, Scheme and Django